ericbutz/developer-portal/app/resources/testing.md

 * * *

-# Testing Customers and Accounts
+# Testing Customers
-### Access API - Manage Customers
+### Manage Customers
 The [Sandbox Dashboard](https://dashboard-sandbox.dwolla.com) allows you to manage Customers, as well as transfers associated with the Customers that belong to your Sandbox account.
 Once your application has [created its Customers](https://docsv2.dwolla.com/#create-a-customer), you can access the [Sandbox Dashboard](https://dashboard-sandbox.dwolla.com) to validate that the request was recorded properly in our test environment.

-#### Access API - `Verified Customers`
+#### `Verified Customers`
 ##### **Simulate identity verification statuses**

-There are various reasons an Access API Verified Customer may have a status other than “verified” after the initial Customer creation.
+There are various reasons a Verified Customer may have a status other than “verified” after the initial Customer creation.
 You will want your app to be prepared to handle these alternative statuses.

 In production, Dwolla will place the Verified Customer in either the `retry`, `document`, `verified`, or `suspended` state of verification after an initial identity verification check.
 To simulate the various statuses in the Sandbox, submit either `verified`, `retry`, `document`, or `suspended` in the firstName parameter in order to [create a new Verified Customer](https://docsv2.dwolla.com/#request-parameters---verified-customer) with that status.
 Reference the resource article on [customer verification](https://developers.dwolla.com/resources/customer-verification.html) for more information on handling identity verification for `Verified Customers`.

 ##### **Simulate document upload approved and failed events**
-If an Access API Verified Customer isn't systematically identity-verified, the Customer may be placed in a `document` status and will require an identifying document to be uploaded and reviewed.
+If a Verified Customer isn't systematically identity-verified, the Customer may be placed in a `document` status and will require an identifying document to be uploaded and reviewed.
 Reference the [customer verification](https://developers.dwolla.com/resources/customer-verification.html) resource article for acceptable forms of identifying documents for `Verified Customers`.

 Since the document review process requires interaction from Dwolla, sample test documents can be uploaded in the Sandbox environment to simulate the `customer_verification_document_approved` and `customer_verification_document_failed` events.
 Right click on an image below and select “Save image as...”. **Note:** When saving an image, make sure to keep the size, format, and name of the image the same.